Vegan Red Cabbage Bowl with Tofu and Peanut-Sriracha Sauce (Video)

-Red Cabbage, red bell pepper, sugar snap peas, and baked tofu cubes, drizzled with peanut-Sriracha sauce all combine to make this Vegan Red Cabbage Bowl with Tofu and Peanut-Sriracha Sauce a real treat!
+This Vegan Red Cabbage Bowl with Tofu and Peanut-Sriracha Sauce has red cabbage, red bell pepper, sugar snap peas, and baked tofu cubes, drizzled with peanut-Sriracha sauce, and this is a real treat!
 And this tasty vegan bowl is also gluten-free, dairy-free, low-glycemic, and South Beach Diet friendly.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Vegan Recipes Index to find more recipes like this one.

-using crisp lettuce in place of the cabbage because I loved how the flavors combined in this recipe, and I’d hate for any cabbage-avoiders to miss out on the other good things here.
+Everyone who loves crunchy sweet raw red cabbage, please raise your hand.
+(Kalyn has both hands raised.)
+If you’re not raising your hand I hope you’ll consider making this Vegan Red Cabbage Bowl using crisp lettuce in place of the cabbage because I loved how the flavors combined in this recipe, and I’d hate for any cabbage-avoiders to miss out on the other good things here.

 Two things that ramp up the flavor are tossing the tofu cubes with a soy-sesame-ginger marinade before they’re baked, and a hint of Sriracha in the peanut butter flavored sauce to give it just the right amount of spicy kick.
 I made this a couple of times and in the final version I scattered the tofu cubes over the salad like croutons before I drizzled the sauce over, and I thought that was the perfect finishing touch.